 16.6.
-The Company, through its internal regulations, considers that the Board of Directors, through its President and with the support of the Appointments and Remuneration Committee or who fulfills its functions, is the most appropriate body to centralize and coordinate the incorporation process of Board of Directors (prior to the General Assembly).
-In this way, shareholders who, based on their stock ownership, aspire to be part of the Board of Directors, may meet the needs of the Board of Directors and raise their aspirations, negotiate the stock balances and the distribution between the various categories of members, present their candidates and accept that the adequacy of their candidates is evaluated by the Appointments and Remunerations Committee before voting in the General Assembly of Shareholders.
-YES The Board of Directors through its President and the Board and Governance Committee coordinate whatever is related to the formation of the Board of Directors prior to the General Assembly of Shareholders.
-16.7 The Regulation of the Board of Directors provides that the suitability of the candidates is an activity whose execution is prior to the implementation of the General Assembly of Shareholders, so that shareholders have enough information (personal qualities, suitability, career, experience, integrity, etc.) about the proposed candidates to integrate it in advance for allowing its adequate evaluation.
-YES The Operating Regulation of the Board of Directors (Article 4) raises the procedure for receiving the candidate's curricula to be members of the Board of Directors, in addition to the procedure to assess their suitability, prior to the celebration of the General Assembly of Shareholders where the voting process will be conducted and the Board members be elected.
+The Company, through its internal regulations, considers that the Board of Directors, through its President and with the support of the Appointments and Remuneration Committee or who fulfills its functions, is the most appropriate body to centralize and coordinate the incorporation process of Board of Directors (prior to the General Meeting).
+In this way, shareholders who, based on their stock ownership, aspire to be part of the Board of Directors, may meet the needs of the Board of Directors and raise their aspirations, negotiate the stock balances and the distribution between the various categories of members, present their candidates and accept that the adequacy of their candidates is evaluated by the Appointments and Remunerations Committee before voting in the General Meeting of Shareholders.
+YES Pursuant to the established in numeral 8.1 of title 3 of ISA Good Governance Code, The Board of Directors through its President and the Board and Governance Committee coordinate whatever is related to the formation of the Board of Directors prior to the General Meeting of Shareholders.
+The structuring, functions and internal regulation of this Committee are contained in the Operating Regulations of the Board and Corporate Governance Committee approved by Agreement 106 of the Board of Directors, published on the corporate website www.isa.co 2015-07-31 16.7 The Regulation of the Board of Directors provides that the suitability of the candidates is an activity whose execution is prior to the implementation of the General Meeting of Shareholders, so that shareholders have enough information (personal qualities, suitability, career, experience, integrity, etc.) about the proposed candidates to integrate it in advance for allowing its adequate evaluation.
+Agreement 105 of the Board of Directors includes the Board of Directors' Governing Policies, which establishes in its Article 4 the procedure for receiving the candidate's curricula to be members of the Board of Directors, in addition to the procedure to assess their suitability, prior to the celebration of the General Meeting of Shareholders where the voting process will be conducted, and the Board members be elected.
 The assessment of the candidates is carried out by the Board and Governance Committee.
 2015-07-31